ONLY 2 HOUSEHOLDS, NO MORE THAN 10 PEOPLE THROUGH MARCH 31, 2021

 MAKE YOUR PLANS FOR WINTER NOW ~ Pre-Purchased Lift Tickets, Parking or Pass Reservations Required

-~ Keystone, Breckenridge Open — Season Pass reservations required
+~ Keystone, Breckenridge Open — Pre-purchased tickets, Season Pass reservations required

 ~ Arapahoe Basin, Loveland Open — Pre-purchased tickets, Season Pass required

-~ Copper Mountain to Open Nov.
-30 — Parking reservations required
+~ Copper Mountain Open — Parking reservations required

-To ski until December 8th at Keystone or Breckenridge you need a season pass and a reservation made on epicpass.com.
+To ski at Keystone or Breckenridge you need either a pre-purchased lift ticket from snow.com or a season pass and a reservation made on epicpass.com.
 Don’t show up without a reservation or you will be turned away.
-On December 8th, purchase lift tickets online for Keystone and Breckenridge for the entire season.
+You can pre-purchase tickets all the way through April.
 At Arapahoe Basin and Loveland Ski Area, season pass-holders do not need a reservation but lift tickets must be pre-purchased online at: The Arapahoe Basin Store, or the Ski Loveland Shop.
 All season passes need to be purchased online then picked up at the resorts.
 At this time, season passes are still available at all resorts.
-Copper Mountain is not opening until November 30 and will require parking reservations — this is their way of limiting the number of people on the mountain.
+Copper Mountain requires parking reservations — this is their way of limiting the number of people on the mountain.
 Click here to make parking reservations or go to the ParkWhizz App.
 IKON Pass-holders also need a reservation for Arapahoe Basin booked at the Ikon Website.
 But not for Copper Mountain — at Copper, you just have to have a parking reservation.
 Epic Pass Reservations are required to access all Vail-owned mountains including Keystone and Breckenridge.
-Epic pass-holders will be able to make as many week-of reservations as their pass type and availability allow.
-Reservations are released on the Wednesday before the following week.
-Passholders can make reservations online for Dec.
-8 to April 4 and can choose 7 priority reservation days.
-If you use a priority day, you can then book another one.
-Single day lift tickets won’t go on sale until December 8.
+Epic pass-holders can make reservations in advance or check for changes in availability closer to the day you want to ski.
+Cancellations are common.

 24 HOUR CLEANING HOLDS BETWEEN ALL STAYS